serverdensity/sd-agent-core-plugins/lighttpd/README.md

 - lighttpd.response.status_4xx
 - lighttpd.response.status_5xx

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/lighttpd/metadata.csv) for a description of metrics provided by this check.
+See [metadata.csv](metadata.csv) for a description of metrics provided by this check.

-# Service Checks

-`- lighttpd.can_connect`:

-Returns CRITICAL if the Agent cannot connect to lighttpd to collect metrics, otherwise OK.